-L'Escala contains the ruins of Empúries, the gateway of the Greco-Roman cultures and civilizations to the Iberian Peninsula from the 6th century onwards.
-The territory, inhabited since prehistoric times, received the impact of a superior culture which radically transformed its foundations.
+L'Escala contains the ruins of Empúries within its boundaries.
+They were the gateway for the Greco-Roman cultures and civilizations on to the Iberian Peninsula, from the time they first settled here in the 6th century b.C..
+The territory, inhabited since prehistoric times, received the impact from a superior culture which radically transformed its foundations.

-L'Escala began to appear in written texts from the 16th century onwards as a small fishing and cabotage port dependent on the neighbouring town of Empúries.
+L'Escala began to appear in written texts from the 16th century onwards, referred to as a small fishing and cabotage port dependent on the neighboring Empúries town.
 Its use as a port, however, goes much further back.
-Its name, from the Latin scala, which was very common throughout the whole of the Mediterranean region, designates a port or quay, the usual shelter for boats.
+Its name, from the Latin scala, frequent throughout the entire Mediterranean region, designates a port or quay, the usual shelter for boats.
 The dependence upon

 The main reason was the extraordinary population growth, from 390 inhabitants in 1718 to 1,383 in 1787, supported by high regional immigration, it attracted new immigrants with jobs generated by the maritime customs -

-the Salt Storehouse, the fishing industry, the shipyards, the anchovy and sardine salting, the rice crops and the vines, the wine exports and the jobs which were created in the wake of the industrial activity.
+the Salt Storehouse, the fishing industry, the shipyards, anchovy and sardine salting, rice crops and vinyards.
+Wine exports and jobs which were created in the wake of the industrial activity.
 The traveller Zamora wrote in his diary in 1789 that “the residents all work in good jobs, the men earn good wages and there are no poor people”.

-The census in 1806 records 1,600 inhabitants; the one in 1857 records 2,574 and the one in 1877 records only 2,607 inhabitants, due to deaths from epidemics caused by the rice crops and cholera.
-The economy kept going well into the 20th century and was primarily devoted to fishing and vineyards, with a population which fluctuated until 1960 at around 2,500 inhabitants.
+An 1806 census recorded 1,600 inhabitants; the 1857 census recorded 2,574, whereas 1877 one recorded only 2,607 inhabitants, due to deaths from epidemics caused by malaria (rice paddies) and cholera.
+Economic wealth grew steadily into the 20th century, primarily devoted to fishing and vineyards, with a fluctuating population until it steadied towards 1960.
+At that time estimated around 2,500 inhabitants.

-From the beginning of the century onwards there was significant political and cultural activity: it was the time of the Ateneo (College) of Art and Culture, the
+From the beginning of the century onwards, there was a significant political and cultural activity: it was the time of the Ateneum (College) of Art and Culture, the

-In the nineteen sixties a new phenomenon gave impetus to the economy: tourism.
-Small local industries disappeared and the workforce began to meet the demands of building, commerce and its former industry, revived by the creation of the designation of quality of the anchovy.
-The population increased to the current-day figure of 10,000, although it exceeds 50,000 in the summer months.
+In the 1960s, a new phenomenon gave impetus to the economy: tourism.
+Small local industries gradually disappeared, and the workforce began to meet other demands such as Building and new services.
+The town’s fishing industry was revived when the seal Quality of origin for anchovy was created.
+Eventually, population increased to the current-day 10,000 figure, though that number exceeds 50,000 in the summer high season.